 Carol M. Bass

-Pam Malloy is an oncology clinical nurse specialist with over 35 years of experience in clinical medical/surgical and oncology nursing, staff development, education and administration.
-She is currently the national Director of the End-of-Life Nursing Education Consortium Project at the American Association of Colleges of Nursing (AACN) in Washington, DC and is the co-investigator for the ELNEC-Critical Care, Geriatric, Veterans, and the Integrating Palliative Oncology Care into Doctor of Nursing Practice Education and Clinical Practice projects.
-She serves as faculty for all the national ELNEC courses and has presented ELNEC in 7 international countries.
-Pam directed the California Endowment project for AACN on developing cultural competencies for undergraduate and graduate nursing students.
-In addition, Pam serves on the Board of Directors for the Hospice and Palliative Nurses Foundation (HPNF) and Living Room International—which provides hospice services in Kipkaren, Kenya.
-Pam is a Florence Wald Fellow and a Fellow in Palliative Care Nursing (FPCN).
-She has written and had published numerous articles in peer-reviewed journals and has written chapters for various textbooks.
-Pam graduated with a Bachelor of Science degree in nursing from Oklahoma Baptist University in 1974 and completed her master’s degree in nursing in 1979 from the University of California, Los Angeles.
+Pam Malloy, MN, RN, FPCN, FAAN is an oncology clinical nurse specialist with over 45 years of experience in clinical oncology and palliative care nursing, staff development, education, program development and administration.
+Ms. Malloy retired in 2020 as the national Director and Co-Investigator of the End-of-Life Nursing Education Consortium (ELNEC) Project and Special Advisor on Global Initiatives at the American Association of Colleges of Nursing (AACN) in Washington, DC.
+She served as faculty for all the national ELNEC courses presented ELNEC in 12 international countries.
+In addition, she developed palliative care nursing leadership curricula, taught and mentored current and future nursing and physician leaders throughout Eastern Europe, Kenya and Asia.
+Ms. Malloy directed the California Endowment project for AACN on developing cultural competencies for undergraduate and graduate nursing students.
+She collaborated with the US Department of Veterans Affairs to develop the ELNEC-For Veterans curriculum, which was presented to over 500 nurses, representing every VA hospital across the nation.
+Ms. Malloy serves on the Board of Directors of Living Room International—which provides hospice/palliative care services in Kipkaren, Kenya.
+She has also served on the Board of Directors for the Leukemia, Lymphoma Society-Washington DC chapter and the Hospice and Palliative Nurses Foundation (HPNF).
+Ms. Malloy is a Florence Wald Fellow, a Fellow in Palliative Care Nursing (FPCN) and the American Academy of Nursing (FAAN).
+She has written and published numerous articles in peer-reviewed journals, has written chapters for various textbooks and currently consults on three palliative care grants.
+In 2010, she was presented with a Lifetime Achievement Award from the MD Anderson Cancer Center.
+She completed her undergraduate nursing degree from Oklahoma Baptist University and her master’s degree in nursing from the University of California, Los Angeles (UCLA).